How do electric dog fences work?

 - The collar might not work correctly.
 Sometimes collar keeps beeping and shocking the animal even when ran away from the border.

-Best Budget Choice: PetSafe Basic In-Ground Fence for Dogs and Cats
+Best Budget Choice: PetSafe Basic In-Ground Fence

 - Can be customized and significantly improved with additional flags or wires;